Variational Neural Stochastic Differential Equations with Change Points: Proposed Methodology

 where $\widehat\nu_{-d}$ denotes the current estimate of all other change points and we define $\widehat\nu_0 = 0$ and $\widehat\nu_{d+1}=T$.
 For the detection-based update, one continues running the detector until the desired number of change points are detected.
-If the number of detected change points is less than the number of change points assumed in the model, an adaptive threshold can be utilized.
+If the number of detected change points is less than the number of change points assumed in the model, an adaptive threshold can be utilized. {With regards to choosing the number of change points, standard model selection approaches, such as cross-validation or marginal likelihood maximization, can be considered.
+With regards to marginal likelihood maximization, we recall that particle filtering methods can be utilized to obtain an unbiased estimator of the marginal likelihood (i.e., using the estimator in \eqref{eq: marginal_likelihood_pdf_estimator}).
+This particular estimator can be used to compare generalization performance between difference classes of models (i.e., different number of change points).
+This strategy has been repeatedly employed in Bayesian inference settings (see \cite{llorente2023marginal} for a review on the use of the marginal likelihood for model selection).}

 \paragraph{Greedy vs. fast update:} In our work, we compare two primary approaches for estimating change points: the greedy approach and the fast (detection-based) approach.
 The greedy approach proves superior in terms of accuracy, as it precisely determines the change points that maximize the marginal likelihood.
 For a single change point, this method tests $K$ hypotheses, each requiring $\mathcal{O}(T)$ propagation steps in the particle filter.
 When dealing with multiple change points ($1 < D < K$), the computational complexity increases significantly, with the number of hypotheses to be tested growing to $\mathcal{O}\left(\binom{K}{D}\right)$.
 As previously discussed, the number of hypotheses needed to be tested at each epoch can be reduced using coordinate-ascent style updates; however, this does not solve the long time horizon issue.